Passyunk Square, Philadelphia: Shopping district

 The neighborhood is best known for its shopping and restaurants along the East Passyunk Avenue corridor.

 East Passyunk Avenue features a large number of privately owned shops, restaurants, and grocery stores; additionally, it has a number of businesses such as insurance offices, salons, and pharmacies.

-The southernmost portion of one of America's oldest curb markets, popularly called The Italian Market, also falls within the Association's boundaries.
+The northernmost portion of one of America's oldest curb markets, popularly called The Italian Market, also falls within the Association's boundaries.

 Transportation

 Passyunk Square is served by SEPTA's Broad Street Line at Tasker-Morris and Ellsworth-Federal stations.
 Several SEPTA bus lines run through the neighborhood.